 Cash Discount Policy

-Trade Credit is signified by three numbers, wherein first two indicate discount percentage and discount period and last number denotes the final due date.
-For Example: 3/10 Net 30.
+Trade Credit is signified by three numbers, wherein the first two indicate discount percentage and discount period and the last number denotes the final due date.
+For Example 3/10 Net 30.

 What does 3/10 Net 30 mean?